mighty-gerbils/gerbil/doc/tutorials/proxy.md

 The first variant of the [transparent proxy](https://github.com/mighty-gerbils/gerbil/blob/master/src/tutorial/proxy/tcp-proxy1.ss) listens to a local port and proxies all incoming connections to a specified remote server.
+It is implemented using low level [raw socket devices](/reference/std/os/socket.md).

 ### The main function